cjulian-360/vr-demo/README.md

 # VR Sprint Review

 ## Work Completed
-- converted almost all vr-egg queries to use ADM
+- converted all vr-egg queries to use ADM, almost
 - converted vr-egg to a gRPC service
 - added vr-web Rest API that calls vr-egg gRPC service